-There are seven critically eroded beach areas (12.8 miles), nine non-critically eroded beach areas (18.4 miles) and one non-critically eroded inlet shoreline area (0.5 mile) in Franklin County (Figure 21).
+There are seven critically eroded beach areas (13.0 miles), nine non-critically eroded beach areas (16.9 miles) and one non-critically eroded inlet shoreline area (0.5 mile) in Franklin County (Figure 21).

-St. Vincent Island has a 3.2-mile long non-critically eroded area along its most gulfward protruding midsection (V317 - V334).
+St. Vincent Island has a 1.7-mile long non-critically eroded area along its most gulfward protruding midsection (V316 - V325).
 Resources on the St. Vincent National Wildlife Refuge do not currently appear threatened by this ongoing erosion condition.
-To the east, a 0.9-mile segment of St. Vincent Island (V334 - V339) is critically eroded into the maritime forest resulting in the loss of beach wildlife habitat.
+To the east, a 1.1-mile segment of St. Vincent Island (V332 - V338) is critically eroded into the maritime forest resulting in the loss of beach wildlife habitat.

 Severe erosion exists at Cape St. George on Little St. George Island, resulting in the loss of the historic pre-Civil War lighthouse.
 Also, a sea turtle nesting habitat to the west of the lighthouse has been lost as the shoreline has eroded into the maritime forest and the beach has virtually disappeared.
-This critically eroded area (R18.5 - R22.5) extends along a 0.6-mile length of shoreline and is adjoined at both ends by a 0.7-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the east (R22.5 - R24).
+This critically eroded area (R18.5 - R22.5) extends along a 0.6-mile length of shoreline and is adjoined at both ends by a 0.7-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the east (R22.5 - R24).